What is LIDAR?

-There are 2 ways to measure the size of the data (disk space required and number of points).
-A typical 5,000 foot tile has around 3.3 million points and is about 100 megabytes in size.
+There are 2 ways to measure the size of the data: disk space required and volume of points.
+A typical 5,000 foot tile has approximately 3.3 million points, and is about 100 megabytes in size.
 We are estimating that we have about 2 billion points for the entire county (55 gigabytes).
-Typically it isn't the file size of the data that is the problem, but instead it is the sheer number of points which is overwhelming.
-This is the reason the data is in a tiled format.

 What future plans does Johnson County have for LIDAR?

-The current flight updates the LIDAR data last collected in 2012.
-We will continue to evaluate how useful it is and value your feedback.
-Please let us know if you find it useful by contacting the mapper of the day.
+Johnson County LIDAR data has been updated on a 6-to-8 year timeframe.
+We will continue to evaluate its usefulness prior to any future flights, and we greatly value your feedback.
+Please let us know your thoughts by emailing the mapper of the day.